Sonicdaheghod/SVM_headaches/README.md

 ## Using the Program
 1) Data Cleaning and Preprocessing

 In dataset, the values under "Type" were strings, so a dictionary was created to change each type of migrane to numerical values.
+Ot was then saved as a modified version of the original dataset.

 ```
 #Create dictionary to turn labels to values